tjblackheart/goserve/README.md

 # Goserve

-A simple webserver for static files served from localhost so that you don't need to use npm packages.
-TLS encryption included.
+A simple webserver for static files served from localhost so that you don't need to use npm packages - TLS included.

 ## Prerequisites